cykyy/unms-ros-sync/README.md

 Version: 0.0.1
 ```

-unms-ros-sync syncs clients from UNMS to Mikrotik routerOS router.
+unms-ros-sync syncs clients from UNMS to Mikrotik routerOS router (currently supports pppoe clients only).
 Script schedules a crontab with a 1 minute interval.\
 Everything (e.g: create/update) will get updated once the script runs in every minutes.

 ## Usage